spottenn/panda-timer/README.md

     Panda Timer
 </h1>

+## EDIT

+The following is the original readme from before the project was forked.
+It needs to be updated to reflect the purpose of this fork and the changes that have been made.

+## Original readme

 <p align="center">
     <img src="panda-timer.gif" alt="Panda Timer">
 </p>

 This javascript widget was created for needs of the [Association Panda Thérèse-de Blainville et des Laurentides](https://translate.google.com/translate?sl=fr&tl=en&u=pandatdb.com) in order to contribute to the promotion of its services to the population by making this usefull tool available.